IST 597: Foundations of Deep Learning

 and Place: Fall, 2017.
 2:30-5:30, Wednesday, 108 Sackett

 Ororbia, Monday and Friday 2:30-3:30 E302 Westgate Bldg.

 This is a three hour course for graduate students that meets once a

 week.
 The course will introduce the mathematical foundations of deep

 learning: linear algebra, probability and information theory,

-then cover modern practical deep networks including deep feedforward
+cover modern practical deep networks and their applications.
+This

 This course is intended to prepare students to understand, design,